KazkiMatz/request_store_rails-sidekiq/README.md

 # RequestStoreRails::Sidekiq
 ## Problem

-[`request_store_rails`](https://github.com/ElMassimo/request_store_rails) is the gem which allows you to have request-local variables stored in your app logic.
+[`request_store_rails`](https://github.com/ElMassimo/request_store_rails) is the gem which allows you to have request-local variables stored in your app logic, in a multi-threaded aware way.
 It is integrated to Rails so that every time you receive a request, new `RequestLocals` context is created.

 When you are using Sidekiq on your Rails project, however, such context refreshing is not available as the Rails integration is achieved as a Rack middleware.
 Ideally, you'd want to have your `RequestLocals` context refreshed on each invocation of Sidekiq job.

-This gem exactly achieve this purpose.
+This gem exactly achieves this purpose.

 ## Installation